Document

 Right classification of income plays an important role as the method of computation, deductions, incentives, and tax rates prescribed vary for different heads of income.
 Let’s quickly test you on this.
 Would you classify your income from share trading and investment as PGBP income or income from capital gains?
 The answer seems simple right - Capital Gains

-There are various decisions which have held that the classification between these two categories of income must depend on the intention of investment and frequency of transactions.
-Further, if a transaction is classified to be business, it calls for further classification of the income being speculative or non-speculative.
-This article revolves around understanding what speculative income is.
+Various decisions have held that the classification between these two categories of income must depend on the intention of investment and the frequency of transactions.
+Further, if a transaction is classified as business, it calls for further classification of the income being speculative or non-speculative.
+This article revolves around understanding what speculative income is and how it is treated distinctly from normal business income.

 What is Speculative Income?

-Speculative income is income that is not realised until it is earned.
-Speculative income is earnings predicated on a future event.
-Earned income from a business activity in which the taxpayer has a significant risk of losing money is referred to as speculative income.
-Speculative income is distinct from conventional income in that it does not compensate for capital investments or grow net value.
+Speculative income is distinct from conventional income in a way that it does not compensate for capital investments or grow net value.
 In other words, for income to be considered speculative, a taxpayer must be putting capital at risk.
 The term itself is complicated, and this article will provide you with a detailed guide to speculative income.

 What is Speculative Transaction?

-A speculative transaction is a transaction of purchase or sale of a commodity including stocks and shares settled otherwise than by actual delivery or transfer of the commodity or scrip (Section 43(5) of the Income Tax Act)
+A speculative transaction is a transaction of purchase or sale of a commodity including stocks and shares which is settled otherwise than by actual delivery or transfer of the commodity or scrip (Section 43(5) of the Income Tax Act)

-What are the Exceptions to a Certain Transaction to be Considered as "Speculative"?
+What Are the Exceptions to a Certain Transaction to be Considered as "Speculative"?

 Following are certain transactions which have been specifically excluded from being treated as Speculative transactions.